Entrance to Liberty Middle School

 PROJECT HIGHLIGHTS

 • Each space includes a CO2 sensor used to control the amount of outdoor air each heat pump requires.
-As the overall outdoor air flow reduces, the energy recovery unit fan speed is reduced to save motor energy.
+As the overall outdoor airflow reduces, the energy recovery unit fan speed is reduced to save motor energy.

 • Benefits of daylighting studies have shown that students in rooms with daylight integration experience 20% increased math scores and 26% increased reading scores compared to those tested in rooms with less daylighting.
-Daylighting analysis and design services were included in the project scope to capitalize on these benefits to student performance and energy saving opportunities.
+Daylighting analysis and design services were included in the project scope to capitalize on these benefits to student performance and energy-saving opportunities.
 Light shelves and clerestory glazing were used in the design to bounce light from high-daylight exposures into the interior.
-The use of LEDs and dimming switches also maximize energy savings.
+The use of LEDs and dimming switches also maximizes energy savings.

 • Recipient of the ACEC Nebraska’s Honor Award for Excellence in Energy-efficient Design.